-- The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 came into force in June 2014, replacing the Consumer Protection (Distance Selling) Regulations.
-These regulation apply to goods and services sold over the internet, by phone or by mail order.
+- The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 came into force in June 2014, replacing the Consumer Protection (Distance Selling) Regulations 2000.
+These regulations apply to goods and services sold over the internet, by phone or by mail order.
 However, they do not apply to contracts to provide accommodation, transport, catering or leisure services.

 Direct marketing by telephone or electronic media

-The Privacy and Electronic Communications (EC Directive) Regulations 2003 were introduced to protect individuals, and in some cases businesses, against receiving direct marketing material by phone or electronic media (e.g. internet or text messaging) without their prior approval.
+The Privacy and Electronic Communications (EC Directive) Regulations 2003 were introduced to protect individuals, and in some cases businesses, against receiving direct marketing material by phone or electronic media (for example email or text messaging) without their prior approval.